Accessibility for People with Cognitive Disabilities, Low Literacy, Low Proficiency

 Writing for the Accessible Web

-Learn how to write and design web content that is accessible for everyone.
+Learn how to write and design web content that is accessible to everyone.
 (Source: Digital.gov, Captioned Webinar, 00:58:20)